-E. Dependent Eligibility Verification Audit
+E. Dependent Audit

-The parties understand that new employees and those adding dependents not previously audited will continue to be required to provide evidence to establish dependent status.
+The parties understand that new employees will continue to be required to provide evidence to establish dependent status.

 Section 2.
 For the duration of the AGREEMENT, benefit-earning EMPLOYEES shall be entitled to participate in the benefits programs listed in this section 2, to the same extent and upon the same terms and conditions as are applicable to all similarly situated Hennepin County benefit-earning EMPLOYEES.
 The EMPLOYER may at any time during the term of this Agreement unilaterally amend, modify, improve, discontinue or terminate any of these benefit plans or implement new plans or provisions provided those same changes are made for other similarly situated benefit-earning EMPLOYEES throughout Hennepin County.
 The EMPLOYER shall have sole discretion and authority to exercise these rights without any obligation to bargain with the UNION regarding the impact upon EMPLOYEES covered by this AGREEMENT.